acmutd/hackutd-tech-guide/docs/frontend/css.md

 -   `color:` is the **property** - the thing we are trying to format.
 Other examples of properties include `font-size` or `margin`.
 -   `red;` is the value of the property - specifically what we are setting the property to be.

+For a good general overview of CSS, check out [CSS in 100 Seconds by Fireship](https://www.youtube.com/watch?v=OEV8gMkCHXQ&pp=ygUSY3NzIGluIDEwMCBzZWNvbmRz).

 ## Ways to add CSS to Your HTML Document

 There are 3 ways to add CSS to an HTML doc: